Citation, DOI & article data

-The term inverted papilloma is also used to describe a urothelial lesion.
-For a discussion of that entity please refer to inverted papilloma of the urinary tract 4.
+The term inverted papilloma is also used to describe an urothelial lesion.
+For a discussion of that entity, please refer to inverted papilloma of the urinary tract 4.

-Inverted papillomas account for approximately 0.5-4.0% of all nasal tumours and are most frequently seen in patients 40-60 years of age 2,6.
-There is a significant predilection for males (M:F of ~ 3-5:1) 2.
+Inverted papillomas account for approximately 0.5-4% of all nasal tumors and are most frequently seen in patients 40-60 years of age 2,6.
+There is a significant predilection for males (M:F ratio of ~3-5:1) 2.

-Inverted papillomas most commonly occur on the lateral wall of the nasal cavity, most frequently related to middle turbinate and maxillary ostium, although they are seen elsewhere in the nasal passage.
-As the mass enlarges it results in bony remodelling and resorption and often extends into the maxillary antrum 1.
+Inverted papillomas most commonly occur on the lateral wall of the nasal cavity, most frequently related to the middle turbinate/middle meatus and maxillary ostium, although they are seen elsewhere in the nasal passage.
+As the mass enlarges it results in bony remodeling and resorption and often extends into the maxillary antrum 1.

-Due to the location, impairment of normal drainage of the maxillary antrum is common, although mucocoele formation is rare 1.
+Due to the location, impairment of normal drainage of the maxillary antrum is common, although mucocele formation is rare 1.

-No longer has a significant role play in the assessment of sinonasal disease.
-If obtained the most common finding is that of a nasal mass with associated opacification of the adjacent maxillary antrum 1.
+Plain film no longer plays a significant role in the assessment of sinonasal disease.
+If obtained, the most common finding is that of a nasal mass with associated opacification of the adjacent maxillary antrum 1.

-Calcification is sometimes observed which is helpful, as is focal hyperostosis which tends to occur at the site of tumour origin 5.
-This is useful not only in suggesting the diagnosis, but also to aid surgical planning, as the location of tumour origin determines the extent of surgery required.
+The presence of a focal, often cone-shaped, hyperostosis has been reported to correlate with the point of origin of the lesions 5.
+This is useful not only in suggesting the diagnosis, but also to aid surgical planning, as the location of tumor origin determines the extent of surgery required.

-MRI often demonstrates a distinctive appearance, referred to as convoluted cerebriform pattern seen on both T2 and contrast enhanced T1 weighted images.
+MRI often demonstrates a distinctive appearance, referred to as convoluted cerebriform pattern, seen on both T2 and contrast-enhanced T1 weighted images.
 This represents alternating lines of high and low signal intensity, the appearance of which has been likened to, albeit loosely, cerebral cortical gyrations.
-This sign is seen in 50 - 100% of cases, and is uncommon in other sinonasal tumours 6.
+This sign is seen in 50-100% of cases and is uncommon in other sinonasal tumors 6.